Events and Gatherings

 As of June 2nd, indoor venues may operate at full capacity.

-Program leaders must have a plan in place to ensure appropriate distancing for participant registration, drop-off, pick-up and other aspects of the program.
-All staff must be educated on proper masking requirements, sanitation, cleaning, and social distancing.
+All staff must be educated on proper masking requirements, sanitation, and cleaning.
 Summer programs that involve minor participants must follow all university policies related to staffing, education, and background checks.

 Cleaning and sanitation expectations

-Clean equipment and other high-touch spaces regularly throughout the day.
-All spaces are also be cleaned and disinfected nightly.
-Leaders of summer program that are taking place on The Ohio State University property must work with Facilities Operations and Development to determine who will be cleaning spaces and any associated costs.
+All spaces are to be cleaned and disinfected nightly.
+Leaders of summer programs that are taking place on The Ohio State University property must work with Facilities Operations and Development to determine who will be cleaning spaces and any associated costs.
 Programs should appoint one staff member who is responsible for the ongoing monitoring of safety protocols.

 PPE (personal protective equipment) – including hand cleaning stations